JuliaLang/julia/doc/src/manual/performance-tips.md

 const DEFAULT_VAL = 0
 ```

+If a global is known to always be of the same type, [the type should be annotated](@ref man-typed-globals).

-Uses of non-constant globals can be optimized by annotating their types at the point of use:
+Uses of untyped globals can be optimized by annotating their types at the point of use:

 ```julia
 global x = rand(1000)